gvwilson/mossball/CONTRIBUTING.md

     ```

 2. Upload a JSON file containing the data object(s)
-    - At the top of the notebook, a JSON file can be opened to retrieve any number of questions and their data object (see `frontend/data.json` for an example of the JSON format)
+    - At the top of the notebook, a JSON file can be opened to retrieve any number of questions and their data object (see `frontend/data.json` for an example)
     - This option allows for multiple questions to be uploaded via the JSON file and does not directly display the data contents within the notebook cells
     - Example usage using `data.json`:
     ```